 Mark’s Choice Through the Garden Gate presented by Cullen’s Foods is Toronto’s largest tour of private gardens.
-This self-guided garden tour, now in its 33rd year, moves to a different neighbourhood each year.
-The 2020 garden tour will visit 20 private gardens in the mid-Toronto neighbourhood of Wychwood, known for its Arts & Craft architecture, artisitic and entrepreneurial residents, and as you will see, some pretty amazing gardeners!
+This self-guided garden tour, now in its 33rd year, visits a unique Toronto neighbourhood each year.
+This year will highlight 20 private gardens in the mid-Toronto neighbourhood of Wychwood, known for its Arts & Craft architecture, artisitic and entrepreneurial residents, and as you will see, some pretty amazing gardeners!

 The tour is organized by a dedicated volunteer committee in partnership with the Toronto Master Gardeners for the benefit of the Toronto Botanical Garden.